sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Aggregate and Analytic operators/Aggregate invocation/examples/intro.rst

-Given the operand datasets DS_1 and DS_2:
+Given the operand dataset DS_1: